SanZamoyski/hMicroStepper/README.md

 # hMicroStepper
 Library to use with arduino to enable microstteping on H-Bridge

+Instalation: just copy this library to library folder of You arduino installation.
 Just load example file, connect h-bridge like in example and run to compare!

 TODO: add function to enable high frequency PWM, so everything will work even smoother (and more quiet).